There are several types of permits available. To avoid delays, be sure that you choose the correct one for the problem you are experiencing.

 You will receive an email notification when your permit has been issued.
 You must sign onto the NJIT registration system and register for the course immediately.
 Permit requests may be revoked if you have not registered for the course with 48 hours of notification.

-If you receive a notification that your course permit has been processed, and you are still unable to register for the course due to another type of errors (major, year, etc) you must submit a general permit request located on the math department website.
+If you receive a notification that your course permit has been processed, and you are still unable to register for the course due to another type of errors (major, year, etc) you must submit a general permit request located on the Math Department website.

-Closed Course Forms will not be granted by the Department of Mathematical Sciences if other sections of the course have not reached their maximum of number of students.
+Closed Course Permits will not be granted by the Department of Mathematical Sciences if other sections of the course have not reached their maximum of number of students.
 The student should re-arrange their schedule to register in the section that has not reached its maximum size.

 If the upper limit has been reached in all sections of a course, an Undergraduate Student who needs the course to graduate may be given a permit to enter the closed course.
 In this case, the student may be asked to provide a note from their advisor stating that the student is graduating and that this is a required course.